La Bodega

 Wine as the Primary Ingredient

-The editorial angle that applies most directly to La Bodega is sourcing, because wine is itself an agricultural product, and a wine list is essentially a curated map of origins.
+The editorial focus at La Bodega is sourcing, because wine is an agricultural product and a wine list maps origins.
 The Old World anchors of the list, which would typically include France, Spain, and Italy given the conventional logic of a program aiming at both classic and innovative coverage, each represent distinct terroir traditions with centuries of codified growing and winemaking practice behind them.
-The newer and more progressive labels on the list, wherever they originate, bring a different argument about what soil, climate, and minimal intervention can produce.
+The newer labels add contrast through different approaches to soil, climate, and winemaking.

 For a venue in the Caribbean, this sourcing dimension carries additional weight.
 Every bottle on the list has crossed significant distance to arrive at Gustavo Mejía Ricart.
 The selection process is therefore more deliberate than it would be in, say, a European city where a wine buyer can physically visit producers and receive deliveries within days.
-The logistics of the Dominican import market mean that each label on the list represents a considered decision about what is worth the cost and complexity of bringing in.
+The Dominican import market means each label represents a considered decision about what is worth bringing in.
 That constraint is, counterintuitively, an editorial filter.
 Lists built under import pressure tend to be tighter and more defensible than lists assembled in markets where access is easy.

 Elsewhere in the Dominican Republic, seafood-focused venues like Eden Roc Cap Cana in Cap Cana and Mediterraneo Restaurant in Punta Cana approach the sourcing question from a different direction, building menus around what comes directly from local waters.
 La Bodega works the inverse: its sourcing is almost entirely international, assembled through importing relationships rather than proximity to production.
 Both approaches require rigour; they simply apply it to different supply chains.